9. Evaluation¶

 In a traditional training setup, the next step would be to train a machine-learning model in sklearn using the training_input and training_output sets.
 The model would then be evaluated using the test_input and test_output sets.

-With the LLM we skip ahead to the testing phase.
-We pass the test_input set to our LLM prompt and compare the results to the right answers found in test_output set.
+With an LLM we skip ahead to the testing phase.
+We pass the test_input set to our LLM prompt and compare its guesses to the right answers found in the test_output set.

-All that requires is that we pass the payee column from our test_input DataFrame to the function we created in the previous chapters.
+All that requires is that we pass the payee column from our test_input DataFrame to the parallel batching function we created in the previous chapter.

-Next, we import the classification_report and confusion_matrix functions from sklearn, which are used to evaluate a model’s performance.
-We’ll also pull in seaborn and matplotlib to visualize the results.
+Next, we add the classification_report function from sklearn to our imports, which is used to evaluate a model’s performance.

 print(classification_report(test_output, llm_df.category))